Personal Pension Plan (PPP)

 If the total value of your pension benefits exceeds the ‘Lifetime Allowance’ the excess benefits will be subject to a tax charge of up to 55%.
-For the 2020/21 tax year the Lifetime Allowance is £1,073,100 but it may be possible to keep a higher lifetime allowance if one of the forms of protection is applied for:
+The Lifetime Allowance is currently set at £1,073,100 but it may be possible to keep a higher lifetime allowance if one of the forms of protection is applied for:

 Payment on death

 The value of the pension fund is available to your beneficiaries on your death and can normally be withdrawn as a lump sum or left within the pension wrapper to be drawn on to provide a regular or ad-hoc income – further details are contained in the accompanying literature.